 The Bisca Club, with its vibrant history of music, card tournaments and celebrations of culture, marriage, life and death, instead held a somber spirit of reflection on this April afternoon.
 Patrons spoke quietly, catching up on the events of their lives over the last year.
 The banquet hall upstairs, where those events would have been celebrated, was quiet and empty, with liquor cabinets collecting dust and chairs stacked in a corner.

 The Bisca Club was able to reopen as the city emerged from the pandemic, De Rosa said.
 But they were one of the lucky ones.

 In the last year, some social clubs in New Bedford have closed their doors, perhaps even permanently.
 The Young Cape Verdean Athletic Association and the Elks Lodge have listed their properties for sale.
-Two of the oldest and most predominant Cape Verdean social clubs, the Band Club and the Veterans Hall, only just reopened in the end of May, and many worry for the future of these fixtures, which have long stitched together the social fabric of the city.
+Two of the oldest and most predominant Cape Verdean social clubs, the Band Club and the Verdean Veterans Memorial Hall, only just reopened in the end of May, and many worry for the future of these fixtures, which have long stitched together the social fabric of the city.

 “The community has been hit hard by the pandemic.
-Many lost friends and relatives,” said Diane Gomes, chairperson of the Cape Verdean Recognition Committee and member of both the Band Club and Veterans Hall.
+Many lost friends and relatives,” said Diane Gomes, chairperson of the Cape Verdean Recognition Committee and member of both the Band Club and Verdean Veterans Memorial Hall.
 “To lose these clubs also would be that much more.”